SmartBear/TC_Head_Start_Suite/README.md

 This readme file is a basic outline of potential talking points regarding a given project.

+## Asset Conventions

+The following topics detail asset conventions used for items within the TC_Head_Start_Suite

+### Project Suites and Projects

+Project suite, and project names within the suite should be brief and descriptive and end with _Suite or _Project as needed

+### Keyword Test

+Keyword tests within the Keyword test collections are divided by type into folders by using a prefix of Test_ or Mod_ as determined by the test developer.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites